In Context Learning and Reasoning for Symbolic Regression with Large Language Models: Results

-Though there is no definitive target model for the Nikuradse data, we compared other candidate model expressions from different SR programs in the literature\cite{guimera_bayesian_2020}.
-We modified the basic prompt to encourage LLMs to explore longer expressions and also tested the effect of ``prodding" by sharing just the MSE achieved by a literature model (without leaking the model), and challenging it to do better.
+Though there is no definitive target model for the Nikuradse data, we compared other candidate model expressions from different SR programs discussed by Guimerà, et al \cite{guimera_bayesian_2020}.
+We modified the basic prompt to encourage LLMs to explore longer expressions and also tested the effect of ``prodding" by sharing the MAE achieved by a literature model (without leaking the model), and challenging it to do better.
 We conducted six experiments on Nikuradse data, with three slightly different versions of the prompt (P1,P2, and P3) and two sets (S1 and S2) of data points — one (S1) with 36 (10\%) data points and the second (S2) with another 36 (20\%) data points.
 Overall, feeding in more data generated better-fitted and more complex expressions.
 Figure \ref{nikExp} shows the best expressions with the lowest MAE out of the six experiments that were explored with binary math operators ($+$, $-$, $\div$, $\times$ and \^{}).
-We also list the complexities and MAEs for these expressions in Table \ref{NikExpTab} in SI.
+We also list the complexities and MAEs for these expressions in Table \ref{NikExpTab}.